Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

-Higher ions like \ion{N}{v} and \ion{O}{vi} originate mainly from the self-similar region in the Sedov-Taylor phase for the \cie~ case, but from the shock front for the non-equilibrium cases.
-This is due to the long ionisation time-scale for \ion{N}{v} $\rightarrow$ \ion{N}{vi}.
-A substantially higher column density ($\sim 10^{14} \pcmsq$) of \ion{N}{v} can be observed during the rapid cooling phase when the shell density is higher and the temperature is in the suitable range.
+Higher ions like \nv and \ovi originate mainly from the self-similar region in the Sedov-Taylor phase for the \cie~ case, but from the shock front for the non-equilibrium cases.
+This is due to the long ionisation time-scale for \nv $\rightarrow$ \nvi.
+A substantially higher column density ($\sim 10^{14} \pcmsq$) of \nv can be observed during the rapid cooling phase when the shell density is higher and the temperature is in the suitable range.
 The column density decreases in the snow-plow phase for \cie.
 The main contribution to highly ionised gas then comes from the hot bubble where the temperature is suitable to produce these ions.
-The introduction of the non-equilibrium effects delays recombination of highly ionised gas (for example, \ion{N}{vii}$\rightarrow$ \ion{N}{vi}, or \ion{O}{viii}$\rightarrow$ \ion{O}{vii}) and hence decreases the ion fractions of the lower ions too.
+The introduction of the non-equilibrium effects delays recombination of highly ionised gas (for example, \nvii$\rightarrow$ \nvi, or \oviii$\rightarrow$ \ovii) and hence decreases the ion fractions of the lower ions too.
 This delayed recombination also reduces the total cooling rate of the hot gas inside the bubble (where $10^5 \lesssim T \lesssim 10^6$ K in figure \ref{fig:cumu-col}).
 As a result, the bubble temperature is in generally higher in the \nei~ case compared to CIE.
 Self-radiation does not affect the higher ions, as the ionisation potentials are much larger than the average photon energy emitted in the snow-plow phase. this is because the shock temperature in this phase is only a few $\times 10^4$~K.

 The introduction of conduction helps to decrease the bubble temperature by transferring energy to the shell, and thereby slightly increases the recombination rates in the bubble.
-This causes the \ion{N}{v} fraction and column to increase compared to the no-conduction cases.
+This causes the \nv fraction and column to increase compared to the no-conduction cases.
 This increase in the higher ion column densities, however, is not comparable to the peak achieved during the rapid cooling phase.
-As is shown in figure \ref{fig:all-colden} which demonstrates that the higher ions like \ion{C}{iv}, \ion{N}{v} and \ion{O}{vi} can have column densities $\gtrsim 10^{14}\, \pcmsq$ (for $n_0 = 1\: \pcc$ case) during this phase. \textit{Therefore, observations of these ions in excess of $\sim 10^{14}\: \pcmsq$ may indicate a rapid cooling phase of the SN remnant.}
+As is shown in figure \ref{fig:all-colden} which demonstrates that the higher ions like \civ, \nv and \ovi can have column densities $\gtrsim 10^{14}\, \pcmsq$ (for $n_0 = 1\: \pcc$ case) during this phase. \textit{Therefore, observations of these ions in excess of $\sim 10^{14}\: \pcmsq$ may indicate a rapid cooling phase of the SN remnant.}